tony--/apache-blog-posts/2015-04-15-plugins-release-and-move-to-npm.md

 The **Apache Cordova** team is happy to announce a new plugins release that coincides with us moving our core plugins to **[npm](://www.npmjs.org/)**!
 We are also encouraging third party plugin developers to start publishing their plugins to npm!
 To start using plugins from **npm**, developers will have to update their **Cordova CLI** to version 5.0.0 or higher.

 With the move over to **npm**, we have decided to rename our core plugins for improved readability and to better fit within the npm ecosystem.
 All of our core plugins have changed their IDs from `org.apache.cordova.*` to `cordova-plugin-*`.
-Developers can now install a plugin with the command `cordova plugin add cordova-plugin-device`.
-Using the new ID will fetch the plugin directly from **npm**.
+Developers can now install a plugin using the new IDs, for example `cordova plugin add cordova-plugin-device`.
+Specifying a new ID will fetch the plugin directly from **npm**.

 Our current **Cordova plugins registry** (CPR), [plugins.cordova.io](http://plugins.cordova.io) will continue to be operational for at least 6 months (October 15th, 2015) as we help plugin developers with transitioning over to **npm**.
 This will also allow current **Cordova** developers to upgrade their `CLI` to version 5.0.0 or higher.
 We will be switching **CPR** to read-only on July 15th, 2015.